Landlord & Renter Insurance

 Can a California landlord pass insurance cost increases through to residential tenants?

-We build this into the Rent/Sell/Hold conversation, because insurance is now a real variable in whether a property still pencils.
-Confirm your specific numbers against the statute and with your insurance broker before assuming a full pass-through.
+We build this into the Rent/Sell/Hold conversation, because insurance — availability, price, and the FAIR Plan's rising rates — is now a first-order variable in whether a property still pencils, and increasingly an acquisition screen rather than a recoverable cost.
+Confirm your specific numbers against the statute, your city's ordinance, and your insurance broker before assuming any pass-through.

 Why has California homeowners and landlord insurance gotten so expensive?